jbakes89/rock-paper-scissors/README.md

 I made a bit of a mess of CSS selectors trying to implement BEM.
 I know these aren't being used properly at the moment, but I got a bit ahead of myself trying to learn best practices, and I'm at risk of going to far down the rabbit hole and spending too much time on things that maybe aren't so important at this stage of my learning.\
 TLDR; Don't expect names to make as much sense as implied by their superficial structure.

-### TODO (updated Feb 28th, 2021)
+### TODO (updated Mar 23rd, 2021)
+- Reset score label on game restart
 - Add more information to commentary (e.g., round number, player and computer choices)
 - Visual presentation
-    - Put commentary in a scroll box (only show last 2/3 lines)
+    - Put commentary in a scroll box (only show last 2/3 lines)??
+    - And/or show older commentary items in a lighter colour
     - Make/find icons for 'rock', 'paper', 'scissors' options
-    - Macrostructure: RPS options in a circle, score in the middle, commentary below RPS options, menu below commentary?
-    - Overall fonts, colours, etc.
+    - Overall fonts, colours, hover styles, etc.
+    - Maybe just get rid of start screen
 - Extras
     - Enable keyboard input ('R', 'P', 'S' buttons)
     - Flair (animations, sound effects, etc.) - DON'T OVERCOMPLICATE!
+    - e.g., animated colour change for button container to show round result